dsc-courses/dsc106-2025-sp/projects/project3.md

 Your graphic must include interactions that enable exploration.
 Possible techniques include panning, zooming, brushing, details-on-demand (e.g., tooltips), dynamic query filters, and selecting different measures to display.
 You are free to also consider highlights, annotations, or other narrative features intended to draw attention to particular items of interest and provide additional context.

 Implement your interactive graphic and deploy it to the web.
-You may **only use only D3.js** for this project. **Vega-lite/Plotly/Altair/any other high-level plotting library or tool** are **strictly not allowed** for this project.
+You may **use only D3.js** for this project. **Vega-lite/Plotly/Altair/any other high-level plotting library or tool** are **strictly not allowed** for this project.
 You can use other non-plotting related JavaScript libraries, e.g. Lodash, Svelte, Moment, etc. Your graphic should not require customized server-side support; you should simply load data from a static data file or public web API.

 You will use [GitHub pages to host your visualization][link7] from your project repository. **Make sure that you make your repository "Public"**.
 We recommend keeping everything (development files and website) in your master branch: either serve your website from the root folder or the "/docs" folder.
 Your repo must also contain the (unobfuscated) source code for your visualization.